 In case you are opening a general property list file which is not being used as store for preference settings, the text line describing the scope above the table will be missing.
 Instead, you will find a remark whether the file could theoretically be used as a preference file or not.

-The columns Managed and Manifest are empty when working on a general property list file.
+The column Managed is always empty when working on a general property list file.